 These speakers are meant to be placed on a raised surface because it allows them to project the music (or anything else) at the perfect height to be heard without distortion.
 If you position bookshelf speakers on the ground, you may find that their sound profile is compromised.

-Since the bookshelf design for speakers is so dated, you will typically only find them sold in speaker sets where they provide a complementary sound to other speaker types.
+Since the bookshelf design for speakers is so dated, you will typically only find them sold in speaker sets where they provide a complimentary sound to other speaker types.
 There is nothing that is particularly bad about these speakers, but they are less versatile than would be ideal.

 The recommended uses for bookshelf speakers are either as part of a home theater setup or as a home stereo.
 If you have a room that is exclusively dedicated to listening to music, you may want some bookshelf speakers to augment a set of loudspeakers that is already present.